Lamu to Zanzibar 2019

-Backed by UNEP Clean Seas Initiative, the Flipflopi sets sail on the first overseas expedition in January, travelling 500kms from Lamu to Zanzibar to raise awareness about marine plastic pollution.
+Backed by UNEP Clean Seas Initiative, the Flipflopi set sail on the first overseas expedition in January, travelling 500kms from Lamu to Zanzibar to raise awareness about marine plastic pollution.

-Departing from Lamu on the Kenyan coast on 24th January 2019, the FlipFlopi will sail south along the coasts of Kenya stopping in Watamu, Kilifi, Mombasa and Diani, before crossing into northern Tanzania with planned stops on Pemba Island, and onwards into Stone Town, Zanzibar.
-The voyage will take between 12 and 14 days.
+Flipflopi sailed south along the coast of Kenya stopping in Watamu, Kilifi, Mombasa Diani and Shimoni, before crossing into northern Tanzania to Pemba Island, and culminating in Stone Town, Zanzibar.

-The Flipflopi team will be visiting schools, communities and government officials along the way sharing solutions and changing mindsets.
-Remember, this was never really about the boat - we simply want to demonstrate that single use plastic doesn’t make sense.
+Remember, this was never only about the boat - we simply want to demonstrate that single use plastic doesn’t make sense.
 We hope people around the world are inspired to find their own ways to repurpose ‘already-used’ plastic.

 The Flipflopi sailed over 500 km from Lamu to Stone Town, and then returned to Mombasa, so the actual distance was over 650km.
 It took 14 days.

 Yes, we stopped at 12 different communities in Kenya and Tanzania, and organised and ran 7 community events to thousands of people, with >50 local and regional partners.
 We conducted a number of practical recycling workshops, presentations, beach clean-ups and visited many marine conservation and innovative plastic recycling initiatives to shine a light on positive home-grown solutions.